T-cell lymphoma and B-cell lymphoma are two types of non-Hodgkin’s lymphoma. There’s also a rare type called NK-cell lymphoma.

 Lymphomas weaken your immune system, making you more vulnerable to infections.
 Some treatments for lymphoma can cause complications, such as:

 B-cell lymphomas can grow and spread to distant organs.

 Some types of B-cell lymphomas can be cured.
 Treatment can slow progression in others.
 If there’s no sign of cancer after your primary treatment, it means you’re in remission.
 You’ll still need to follow up for several years to monitor for recurrence.

-The overall five-year relative survival rate for non-Hodgkin’s lymphoma is 70 percent.
 This varies a lot according to the type of B-cell lymphoma and stage at diagnosis.
 Other considerations are your age and overall health.

 Your doctor can provide you with your personal prognosis based on your complete health profile.